red-dev-inc/red-bridge/Architecture/README.md

 - Deliver warp messages
 - Get ZEC balances
 - Submit signed ZEC transactions
-- Initiate warden maintenance
+- Initiate guardian maintenance
 - Request consensus validation

-**Certified ZavaX Agent** - A ZavaX Agent operated by the ZavaX Validator that is currently *certified* by the ZCE to perform the ZavaX Agent job for the *Maintain ZavaX Wardens and Wallet Control* use-case.
+**Certified ZavaX Agent** - A ZavaX Agent operated by the ZavaX Validator that is currently *certified* by the ZCE to perform the ZavaX Agent job for the *Maintain ZavaX guardians and Wallet Control* use-case.
 This use-case runs once every day.
 As it begins, one ZavaX Agent is certified.
 Then after five minutes, two more are certified, then at ten minutes, four more are certified, and so on, until the use-case has been completed for that day or all ZavaX Agents have been certified, whichever comes first.

 **ZEC.z Contract** - The LayerZero compatible ERC-20 contract on the Avalanche C-Chain that is responsible for ZavaX bridging operations including minting, burning, holding in escrow, sending, and receiving ZEC.z.